noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

     - design elements are then placed on the grid
   - CSS grid systems: predefined style rules are tried to grid/column-specific class names
     - e.g. col-1 === 1/12 width, col-4 === 4/12 width, col8 === 8/12 width, etc
+  - justify-content
+    - space-around: place half of hte vaiable psace on each side of the box
+      - e.g. 4 boxes with flexbasis @ 24%, that means a 0.5% is placed on each side of each box

 - Versus rap battle